 The sky that spreads out above this modern day earth also sheltered the longhouses and fields of a people lost to sorrow and time.
 The beauty of the day gives lie to the history of the land.
 Little remains of the Attiwandaron people who worked this land and lived out their lives in these verdant fields.
 The Attiwandaronks and the Aztecs breathed the same air.
 While stone eulogizes the life of the later only mounds of earth and the detritus of daily life recorded in shards of pottery, flint and bone remembers the faces of this northern tribe.

 The russets of autumn stains the bowering leaves above and below.
 A hand’s breadth over a decade marks the stain of a life left broken and empty upon the hidden swell of sweet green grass.
 The elders gathered in this ancient place to heal what they could.
 A blessing and the hope for rest were sought but no concrete closure could be gained by way of The Releasing of The spirit ceremony.
 Does she linger here still, her life leeched into the flesh, the bones, and the blood of this place?
 Hope demands that she rides the wind, free at last from the demons that shadowed every second, every hour, every day of her earthly time.

-The land of the Attiwandaronk Nation once stretched from Kent County to the Niagara Peninsula.
+The land of the Attiwandaron Nation once stretched from Kent County to the Niagara Peninsula.
 History records this tribe as the first permanent residents and farmers.
-The Iroquois would end the long reign of this mighty nation.
-What they did not destroy they assimilated or scattered into the wind.
+They’re gone now.
+What was not destroyed or assimilated was scattered to the wind.